Plac3hold3r/MvxScaffolding/README.md

 ### System Requirements

-In order to make use of the these templates you will need to have the following installed for Windows
+In order to make use of these templates you will need to have the following installed for Windows

 __Required__